bitshares/dev.bitshares.works/docs/development/testnets/private_testnet.rst

 For testing purposes, the ``--dbg-init-key`` option will allow you to quickly create a new chain against any genesis file, by replacing the witnesses' block production keys.

-**Each wallet is specifically associated with a single chain, specified by its chain ID.
-This is to protect the user from (e.g., unintentionally) using a testnet wallet on the real chain.**
+..
+Important:: Each wallet is specifically associated with a single chain, specified by its chain ID.
+This is to protect the user from (e.g., unintentionally) using a testnet wallet on the real chain.

 The chain ID is printed at witness node startup.
 It can also be obtained by using the API to query a running witness node with the `get_chain_properties` API call: